Industrial Mathematics Clinic: Tackling Collaboratively Emerging Problems in Industry

 - Final program

-Please note the tracks dedicated to smart transportation and to sharing economy.
+Links to video of many of the sessions are included.
+Several were dedicated to smart transportation and to sharing economy.

-We are expecting over 100 participants, with more than 30 staying for the three-week clinic.
+More than 100 participants, with 30 staying for the three-week clinic.

 - Industry Projects

 Several of these are on topics related to either transportation or sharing economy.

 The workshop portion of the Industrial Mathematics Clinic: Tackling Collaboratively Emerging Problems in Industry was held on the campus of the University of Minnesota from July 24 to July 26, 2017.
 The program was sponsored by the National Science Foundation through the Institute of Mathematics and its Applications (IMA) at the University of Minnesota.
 This unique event brought together more than 100 representatives from industry and academia to collaborate on challenging problems in industry with a focus on analytics.
 The organizers identified four application areas of particular interest:

 - Smart transportation and logistics

 - Healthcare operations and medical decision making